-Instruction SEE CIE Credits 4P Hours per week 100 Marks 100 Marks 4
+Instruction Duration of SEE SEE CIE Credits 12 P Hours per week

+100 Marks 100 Marks 4

 Course Outcomes: At the end of the course, the student will be able to:

 - 1. Summarize the literature review to identify and formulate engineering problems - 2.
 Design the experiments/ process /mathematical model by selecting the engineering tools/components for solving the identified problem - 3.
 Develop skills of problem solving, interpreting analysis and evaluation - 4.
 Illustrate written and oral communication skills through project report and presentation - 5.
 Demonstrate the knowledge, skills, attitude and ethics of a professional engineering graduate - 6.
 Adapt to the working environment of Industry/Institute by working as a team